valentinapazperez/MRPipeline/README.md

 Before using this git package is required to install bgenix.
 Bgenix is a tool to create an index of variants in a bgen file and use that index for efficient data retrieval for specific variants or regions.

 Please see the following [webpage](https://enkre.net/cgi-bin/code/bgen/dir?ci=trunk) to obtain and install bgenix.
-For more information see [link](https://enkre.net/cgi-bin/code/bgen/doc/trunk/doc/wiki/bgenix.md)
+For more information click [here](https://enkre.net/cgi-bin/code/bgen/doc/trunk/doc/wiki/bgenix.md)

 ## QCtool installation

 QCtool is also necessary before using this git package.
 QCtool is a command-line utility program for manipulation and quality control of GWAS datasets and other genome-wide data.
 Please see the following [webpage](https://www.well.ox.ac.uk/~gav/qctool_v2/documentation/download.html) to obtain and install QCtool.
-For more information see [link](https://www.well.ox.ac.uk/~gav/qctool_v2/)
+For more information click [here](https://www.well.ox.ac.uk/~gav/qctool_v2/)

 ## Usage